Updated: Aug 14

 You can call me for a free, no-obligation chat and address any questions you might have.
 I approach problems with empathy and compassion, honestly and without judgment.
 I aim to guide you through the complexities of life and provide you with tools to improve your mental well-being.

-Rozanna Naizi of Fearless Counselling in Cardigan, Wales
+Rozanna Niazi of Fearless Counselling in Cardigan, Wales